stavshamir/dev-journal/journal.md

     compile files('full-path-to-jar/name.jar')
     ```
 5. The app should be accessible from `<host-ip>:8080`

+If there are http requests to the backend, use only the endpoint URL, i.e. change the request url from `http://localhost:8080/endpoint` to `/endpoint`.

 *Tags: angular, boot spring, jar*

 ---

 ## Monday 21/01/19

+---

 ##### Problem: Serving an Angular app from Boot Spring
 Suggested Solution: